Skip to main content

 Ribs cooking in the oven

-Here’s how to cook ribs in the oven – what you need
+Here’s what you need to cook ribs in the oven

 When using an oven, you can’t raise or lower the cooking temperature as quickly as you can with a grill (although you can always pull the ribs out of the oven if they’re cooking too fast).
 If you use a meat thermometer to monitor cooking progress, you will lower the temperature in the oven each time you have to open the door.
 With a grill, on the other hand, cracking the lid or door usually releases only minimal heat.
 You will need to watch the clock closely, as you won’t be able to watch or physically check on the meat as easily.